sennyh223/odin-recipes/README.md

-# This is a project that I am creating within the Odin Project curriculum to practice my HTML skills.
+# Project: Recipes
-This is a test line
+This is a basic HTML Project created to practice my skills as well as to learn more about git and github.
+This project was created using the tutorial provided by The Odin Project.
+There may be small differences but the majority of the code was structured using the curriculum.